MohamedAbd-elrady/binary_trees/README.md

-Binary Trees team project of month five
+Binary Trees team project of month five in foundation period in alx scoholarship